fabianlee/spring-boot-web-with-spring-cloud-vault/README.md

 This project also supports pointing at the Vault sidecar as well (http://localhost:8082).

-blog describing how to install a deveopment Vault server into a Kubernetes cluster:

-blog describing this Java Spring Boot web app:

 ## Create bootJar and OCI image with Docker